Pensions Act 2008

-The Pensions Act 2008 (c 30) is an Act of the Parliament of the United Kingdom.
-The principal change brought about by the Act is that all workers will have to opt out of an occupational pension plan of their employer, rather than opt in.
+The Pensions Act 2008 (c.
+30) is an act of the Parliament of the United Kingdom.
+The principal change brought about by the act is that all workers will have to opt out of an occupational pension plan of their employer, rather than opt in.
 A second change is the creation of a National Employment Savings Trust, a public pension provider for those who do not have an occupational pensions, which will function as a low-fee pension scheme in competition with existing funds.

-Key provisions
+Provisions

 Automatic enrolment

-The cornerstone of the Pensions Act 2008 is the introduction of automatic enrolment.
+The cornerstone of the act is the introduction of automatic enrolment.
 This provision requires employers to automatically enrol eligible workers into a qualifying pension scheme.
 The key aspects of automatic enrolment include: